-- If needed add more water as needed to cook the rice. set the heat to low and keep stirring often to avoid burning the dish.
+- If needed add more water/thin coconut milk as needed to cook the rice.
+Set the heat to low and keep stirring often to avoid burning Vishu Katta.
 The dish is done when all moisture is absorbed into the rice and the mixture sticks together.
 At this point, the spoon leaves a trail in the pan while stirring that does not get filled in fast.

 - Mix all the ingredients for the jaggery syrup and bring to boil. let it simmer until thickened lightly.
 Strain if needed.